 - They introduce irregularities in your engagement statistics

-- They are costly to any eCommerce business
+- They are costly to any online business

 Your email list must never be static.
 It is a moving fabric that changes with the way your customers engage with you and your website.
 Here are some audience segmentation strategies to better build your customer experience strategy around your brand: